 I would recommend this laptop for music editing to anyone who is a proud PC user and wants to make music on it.
 It is nice and lite, fits right in your backpack, and you’re ready to go.
 For the price point too, you get a powerful computer.

-My favorite part of this article is talking about making music.
 You have endless amounts of fun things you can do to your music.
-Are you a one-man band?
+Are you a one-person band?

 Finally, you can add some vocals to your recording.
-Now it gets fun, double track it, and harmony’s whatever.
-It is endless of what you can do on your laptop.
+Now it gets fun, double-track it, and harmony’s whatever.
+It is endless what you can do on your laptop.

 Some other things I recommend for home recording studios

 So you have a laptop or not yet, you’ll need one.
 Besides your instruments, you might eventually want to invest in some other gear.